PierreGode/Linux-Active-Directory-join-script/README.md

 # Linux-Active-Directory-join-script By Pierre 2018

-Supported OS: Ubuntu 14-18, Debian, Cent OS, Rasbian and Kali
+Supported OS: Ubuntu 14-18 + mate, Debian, Cent OS, Rasbian and Kali

 This is a script for Active Directory join with realmd. and is a result of al lot of small upgrades according as needs emerged.